billahdotdev/Learn-Material-UI/README.md

 Let's go step by step in setting up a project with Vite and Material UI:

 1. Install Node.js: Ensure you have Node.js installed on your system.
 You can download and install it from the official website: (https://nodejs.org/en)

+2. Create a New Project: Open your terminal and create a new directory for your project.
+Navigate into the directory and initialize a new Node.js project by running the following commands:

+       mkdir my-material-ui-project
+       cd my-material-ui-project
+       npm init -y